Steps to Energy Savings

 1. Monitoring and Reporting Energy Usage

-Schools can proactively manage their energy consumption with a view to introducing local initiatives to target both increased energy efficiencies and expenditure (cash) savings, and reporting on their progress.
+Schools can proactively manage their energy consumption to introduce local initiatives to target both increased energy efficiencies and expenditure (cash) savings, and reporting on their progress.

 2. SEAI – Energy in Education